mongodb/mongodbatlas-cloudformation-resources/cfn-resources/maintenance-window/test/README.md

-# MongoDB::Atlas::ProjectInvitation
+# MongoDB::Atlas::MaintenanceWindow

 ## Impact
 The following components use this resource and are potentially impacted by any changes.
 They should also be validated to ensure the changes do not cause a regression.
- - Project invitation L1 CDK constructor
+ - Maintenance window L1 CDK constructor

 ## Prerequisites
 ### Resources needed to manually QA
-- Atlas organization (based on Atlas profile configured)
+- Atlas Project

 All resources are created as part of `cfn-testing-helper.sh`